-effect on our efforts to raise our in the community and therefore we are not able to promote our clubs papers or radio - indeed, in my own community the local newspaper has closed 'indefinity' due to COVID!
+effect on our efforts to raise our public image.
+We are not being active thrilled to report that adoption of the in the community and therefore we are not able to promote our clubs papers or radio - indeed, in my own community the local newspaper has closed 'indefinity' due to COVID!